jlam55555/notes/History/notes.md

     - Followed a few centuries later by the collapse of the Spanish empire in the Americas
     - Weakened Spain and boosted English spirits

+**Politics and Power** There was a great change in the English politics.
+Many of the people became poor and oppressed in Protestant England; this gave some people the incentive to move away; as a result, many of them were the first English immigrants to the Americas.
+Meanwhile, Spain was losing massive amounts of power, having previously overextended itself in efforts to become a great colonial power.
+This was epitomized when their great, invincible "Spanish Armada" was overtaken by a small and inferior crew of smaller English ships.
+As a result, many English resorted even to piracy of Spanish treasure ships, because they soon had the military advantage over the weakening Spanish.
+As a result of both this religious change and the weakening Spanish, the English had much reason to become riled up in search for discovery.

 #### England on the Eve of Empire
 - England's population was rapidly increasing
 - More wealthy people (e.g., landlords) were making it more difficult for the less wealthy (e.g., small farmers); many of these poorer people were the first immigrants to America